Call of Duty: Warzone (2020 video game): Reception

-Call of Duty: Warzone received "generally favorable reviews" from critics across all platforms, according to review aggregator Metacritic.
+Call of Duty: Warzone received "generally favorable" reviews from critics across all platforms, according to review aggregator Metacritic.
+OpenCritic determined that 78% of critics recommended the game.

 GameSpot gave the game a 7/10 rating, summarizing with: "Warzone is a great sophomore attempt at a battle royale from Call of Duty, which finally manages to carve out its own identity with interesting spins on the existing formula.
 Its subversion of death and the nail-biting Gulag duels give you more ways to stay in a match, while also forcing you to be aware of your surroundings even after wiping a rival squad."
 IGN also gave the game a 7/10 review score, stating: "Call of Duty: Warzones beta remains thoroughly enjoyable even in spite of the serious concessions to depth made in the name of instant gratification."

 Warzone has been heavily criticized for its large download size, which culminated in October 2020 with the game widely reported to no longer fit on a 250GB SSD.

 Although not considered a mainline title in the Call of Duty franchise, the staff of GameSpot ranked Warzone the third best game in the series in 2024.
 They wrote that the title made itself stand apart amongst other battle royale games by offering the "trademark gunplay [and] weapons" of the series and offering a "feel" that was "unmatched".
 The same year, Dan Wenerowicz of Complex Networks ranked Warzone the sixth best Call of Duty title, noting the game's lasting impact on the franchise.